Asian & Latinx Therapists discuss Collective Trauma, Immigration, and Mental Health within their communities.

 Daisy Jessick, MSW

-In both Asian & Latinx communities, mental health can still be a heavily stigmatized topic.
-According to a 2015 report by SAMHSA, Asian and Hispanic/Latinx people were consistently the 2 lowest groups to access any mental health services1.
-There is not only significant stigma within these communities in regards to mental health, but also, there are significant barriers to accessing services, resulting in these communities remaining underserved.
+According to a 2015 report by SAMHSA, Asian, and Hispanic/Latinx people were consistently the 2 lowest groups to access any mental health services1.
+There is not only significant stigma within these communities in regard to mental health.
+There are also significant barriers to accessing services, resulting in these communities remaining underserved.

-A common theme that emerged in our conversation was the minimizing and normalizing of the different types of trauma that happens in each community.
 “For them, [trauma] means something way worse… that really disconnects them from feeling how much it hurts,” Angelica Sun shares.
 “I see that in my own family too – ‘everybody goes through this…’ people who do talk about it get labeled as weak, or that there’s something wrong with you.
 You’re not playing your part in the family, you’re not being strong enough to support everybody else.”
 While this minimizing can feel very dismissing, it is the way that many of our grandparents and parents learned to survive in immensely difficult circumstances.

-Another theme that emerged is the unique yet shared experience of growing up as an immigrant or with immigrant parents.
 Oftentimes, it is a scary, uncomfortable experience for both the parents (who moved to another country where they did not know the dominant culture or language) and the children (who are also learning how to interact with society).

 I think one of the biggest differences I recognize [as an immigrant] is the level of safety – how safe do I feel here?
 I remember almost having a panic attack, because I didn’t know what the right social norm was to talk to my neighbor… I didn’t know how to be.